-Strength Training for Beginner Runners: The Essential Guide to Running Farther Without Injury
+Strength Training for Beginner Runners: The Essential Guide to Building a Stronger Base

-Learn how two short strength sessions per week can improve running economy, protect your joints, and help you build a durable running habit.
+Learn how two short strength sessions per week can improve running economy, build joint and tendon capacity, and help reduce injury risk.

-Learn how two short strength sessions per week can improve running economy, protect your joints, and help you build a durable running habit.
+Learn how two short strength sessions per week can improve running economy, build joint and tendon capacity, and help reduce injury risk.

-Understand how strength training improves running economy, reduces injury risk, and helps runners perform better on road and trail.
+Understand how strength training improves running economy, helps reduce injury risk, and supports performance on road and trail.

 Traditional lifting, bodyweight work, plyometrics, HIIT, and core training all have value.
 Here is how to choose the right method for your running goals.